Photon Limited Non-Blind Deblurring Using Algorithm Unrolling: Method

 \subsection{Unfolding the three-operator splitting}

 With an end-to-end trainable iterative process, we can now describe the unfolded iterative network.
 The Plug-and-Play updates described in Algorithm \ref{alg:3way_pnp_algo} are now unfolded for $K = 8$ iterations and the entire differentiable pipeline is trained in a supervised manner, as summarized in \fref{fig:pnp_for_poisson}.
+We refer the resulting neural network architecture as \textbf{Photon-Limited Deblurring Network (\textit{PhD-Net})}.

 \textbf{Initialization}: To initialize the variable $\vx^{0}$, we use the Wiener filtering step (not to be confused with \cite{dwdn}) :

 where the constant factor $1/\alpha$ in the denominator represents the inverse of the signal-to-noise ratio of the blurred measurements.
 Note that this step can be derived as an $\ell_2$ regularized solution of the deconvolution problem as well.